 The Society of Fellows is made possible by the generous support of the Andrew W. Mellon Foundation and the William R. Kenan Trust.

 Good scholarship needs time for cultivation.
 This is a truism that has lost its self-evidence in certain academic settings, but not at Columbia’s Society of Fellows.
 Here one encounters everyday examples of rigorous thinking, richly and carefully developed ideas, and even a casual conversation in a corridor can change the understanding of something one thought one knew well.
 I have found these aspects of my experience here both humbling and inspiring.

-The Society of Fellows in the Humanities at Columbia University, with grants from the Andrew W. Mellon Foundation and the William R. Kenan Trust, intends to appoint a number of postdoctoral fellows in the humanities for the academic year 2021-2022.
-Fellows newly appointed for 2021-2022 must have received a PhD (or disciplinary equivalent) between 1 July 2018 and 1 July 2021.
-The Fellowship Stipend for 2021-2022 is $64,000.
+The Society of Fellows in the Humanities at Columbia University intends to appoint a number of postdoctoral fellows in the humanities for the academic year 2022-2023.
+Fellows newly appointed for 2022-2023 must have received the PhD between 1 January 2018 and 1 July 2022.
+The fellowship amount for 2022-2023 is $65,000.
 Medical benefits are provided, and subsidized housing is available.
 There is a $7,000 research allowance per annum.

 Further information and FAQs are available once you have started the application.